wonjho/KPC_Mets/README.md

 ## Data files

-The CYTOF fcs files required to run the code are included.
+The CYTOF fcs files required to run the code are available at http://flowrepository.org/id/FR-FCM-Z3MW.
 The Rds object for the KPC mouse RNAseq dataset is included.